 - DC-13: Control of DC electromagnets

 NEMA size is based on the maximum continuous current and horsepower rating of the induction motor controlled by the contactor.
 In NEMA standard contactors are designated as size 00,0,1,2,3,4,5,6,7,8,9.

 Contactors are used in motor starter either Direct-on-line or Star Delta along with thermal overload relays or motor protection circuit breakers.
 Even in our homes, one can find it inside the pump starters.

 Switching of capacitor Banks

 In capacitor banks, capacitor contactors are used for switching of capacitors based on the correction requirements.
 Capacitor switching contactors are specially designed to control high transient currents during switching of contactors.

 Contactors are used in the switching of street, commercial and residential lights.
 Especially timer controlled lighting systems uses contactors for switching.
 Latch type contactors are also available.
-In these type of contactors, two coils are available, one for opening and the other for closing.
+In this type of contactors, two coils are available, one for opening and the other for closing.
 Closing coil closes the contacts, when excited and cuts off the supply to the coil.
 Contact is then held closed mechanically.
-Second coil is used for opening the contacts.
+The second coil is used for opening the contacts.